matthewcrews/vendor-part-management/VendorPartManagement/Description.md

 ## Periodic Tasks

+### Process Vendor Part Files

+Should run "frequently"

+- Get Unprocessed Vendor Part files
+- Separate parts into three sets: New, AssignedAsin, Unsynced
+- Save the Unsynced set to the datastore
+- Save the AssignedAsin set to the datastore
+- Save the New set to the data store
+- Mark the Vendor Part file as processed

-- Updating incomplete Asin information
+### Updating incomplete Asin information

+Frequency: Once a day

+- Get Asins in system which are missing data
+- Query Amazon for Asin information
+- Save update Asin informatoin to data store

-- Evaluating Part profitability
+### Evaluating Part profitability

+- Query parts in the `AsinAssigned` status which have enough information to perform a Profit Analysis calculation.

-- Syncing parts in the `Unsynced` state
+### Syncing parts in the `Unsynced` state

-- Creating parts in the `AwaitingCreate` state
+### Creating parts in the `AwaitingCreate` state

-- Matching parts in the `CheckForStockItemMatch` state
+### Matching parts in the `CheckForStockItemMatch` state

+### Refresh `AmazonItem` data

 ## User Interaction